Supyire language: Verb morphology

-“It was a sheep that I got.”

 Alternatively, the future prefix is used with verbs that apply a future time reference.
 In conjunction with certain verb prefixes, the auxiliaries sí and cáá are also used.
 It also differs from the first prefix in that it uses a distinct tone and it appears on all verbs, not just those beginning with voiceless stops.
 Just as with the intransitive prefix, the future prefix uses a nasal attached to a verb that is not preceded by a direct object.
 As an example: